 We encourage faculty to engage students in their research as a way to integrate theory with practice.
 This collaboration, along with our multi-disciplinary approach and liberal arts tradition, ensures that VSB students think holistically and solve problems creatively.

-Three VSB Faculty Members Rank in Stanford University’s Database of Top Scientists in the World
+Four VSB Faculty Members Rank in Stanford University’s Database of Top Scientists in the World

-VSB is pleased to announce that three of its world-renowned faculty members have been ranked in Stanford University’s new author database.
+VSB is pleased to announce that four of its world-renowned faculty members have been ranked in Stanford University’s new author database.
 After recognizing that there was great interest in standardized citation metrics across all scientists and scientific disciplines, Stanford created an updated science-wide database of more than 159,000 top scientists in the world.

 Beth Vallen, PhD Recognized for Research on Consumers and Food Waste